McPherson Globe Refiners

 The McPherson Globe Refiners were an amateur basketball team in the 1930s.
-The Refiners contributed six members to the 1936 United States men's Olympic basketball team, the first team to win the Olympic gold medal.
+The Refiners contributed six members to the 1936 United States men's Olympic basketball team, the first basketball team to win the Olympic gold medal.

 History

-Due to an oil discovery in McPherson County, Kansas, in the late 1920s, Lario Oil & Gas Company had its subsidiary, the Globe Oil & Refining Company, constructed an oil refinery in McPherson.
+Due to an oil discovery in McPherson County, Kansas, in the late 1920s, Lario Oil & Gas Company had its subsidiary, the Globe Oil & Refining Company, construct an oil refinery in the county seat: McPherson.
 The refinery was built in 1933, and soon was producing 200,000 gallons of gasoline per day.
 This output necessitated a marketing campaign to promote the growing retail gasoline business.
-Lario, like many in the early radio days and before television, sponsored AAU (Amateur Athletic Union) basketball teams to generate excitement for their product in the sport sections of widely read newspapers.
+Lario, like many in the early radio days and before television, sponsored Amateur Athletic Union (AAU) basketball teams to generate excitement for their product in the sport sections of widely read newspapers.
 For a small sponsorship fee, Lario Oil & Gas was able to reach many more consumers than by conventional advertising.

 1933–34 season

 In its first year, the Globe Refinery started modestly with town team basketball drawn from the community, population 5,000.
 The Globe Refiners found success against other town teams from the surrounding area, and got a measure of themselves with stiffer competition in the form of AAU affiliated teams.
-The AAU teams offered players a steady depression-era job, and the opportunity for those who had used up college eligibility to continue to improve their game skills.
+The AAU teams offered players a steady Depression-era job, and the opportunity for those who had used up college eligibility to continue to improve their game skills.
 The AAU teams also allowed individuals to retain their amateur status.
 The Refiners entered the 1934 AAU National Tournament where they were bounced out in an early round.

 1934–35 season

 Enter Gene Johnson, a fiery and innovative AAU coach to make his sales pitch to Lario management.
 For an outlay of $1,500, Johnson promised to recruit, train, and coach the Globe Refinery team to national success.
 Lario would get outstanding publicity and marketing value, and Johnson would get back to his native Kansas, where he earlier found success coaching at Wichita (State) University.

 Johnson gathered top talent in the form of Joe Fortenberry as well as several players Johnson coached as Wichita Shockers.
 Fortenberry had leaping ability, and ran the court well for a 6'8" center.
 Johnson had another coach-on-the-floor, as his brother Francis directed both the zone pressure and fast break attacks.
 The attacking play upset many basketball traditions, which in the sport's first 40 years, was a slow and methodical game.
 The McPherson Globe Refiners were criticized for playing "bad" basketball with its fast and aggressive style.
-But in the tough AAU Missouri Valley League, the McPherson Globe Refiners won outright against more noteworthy rivals from Denver and Kansas City.
+But in the tough AAU Missouri Valley League, the McPherson Globe Refiners won outright against more noted rivals from Denver and Kansas City.

 The Globe Refiners carried this success to a second place finish in the 1935 AAU National Tournament.